 - On Ed, Edd n Eddy, in their first encounter with the Kanker Sisters, the Eds wake up in the sisters' mobile home to find they're wearing bathrobes that belong to the Kankers' fathers, and their clothes are hanging to dry outside.

 - In the 4th movie, Into the Wild Green Yonder, the eco-feminist organization does this to this to the guys.

 Zapp Brannigan: Ah, the fairer sex.

-Evangelyne from Wakfu, in the episode "Vampyro", gets mind-controled and kidnapped in preparation for becoming the host body of the Demoness Shadofang.
+- Evangelyne from Wakfu, in the episode "Vampyro", gets mind-controlled and kidnapped in preparation for becoming the host body of the Demoness Shadofang.
 Before the possession, she's put in a white Sexy Backless Outfit exposing the demonic marks that crept over her.

-One of several myths about Mata Hari (the Trope Namer for the Trope named after her) is that she was subjected to something like this for her execution.
+- One of several myths about Mata Hari is that she was subjected to something like this for her execution.
 An issue of The New Yorker claimed that she was made to wear "a neat Amazonian tailored suit, especially made for the occasion, and a pair of new white gloves", but another account claimed that she wore the same low-cut blouse and tricorn hat ensemble which had been picked out by her accusers for her to wear at trial.
 However, neither account is consistent with the photographic evidence, and are likely false, especially considering that another myth claims she blew a kiss to the firing squad before the order to shoot was given.